 The conference welcomes proposals on representations of the supernatural in any form of text or artifact, such as literature (including speculative fiction), film, television, video games, social media, or music.
 Submissions regarding pedagogy and supernatural representations will also be considered, as will creative submissions that align with the conference's focus.
 There is no restriction regarding time periods or disciplinary and theoretical approaches (examples include literary, historical, and cultural studies approaches).

 Abstracts of 300 words maximum should be sent to firstname.lastname@example.org by the deadline of February 1st, 2020.
 The registration deadline will be February 20th.
 Faculty, graduate students, and independent scholars are welcome to apply.
 Please note that, due to location and funding, we do not have an associated conference hotel and cannot offer travel support.

 Schedule of Presentations

-A draft program will be posted here shortly.
+The program will be posted here when it is finalized.